Skip to content

 The Nazca Lines show a side of Peru that is quieter than many well-known sights.
 This is not about walls, palaces, or golden rooms.

 This is about signs in the desert.
-People created them long ago with simple tools and great perseverance.
-Their intention remains partly hidden.
+People created them long ago with simple means and great perseverance.
+Their intent remains partly hidden.

-Precisely for this reason, the Nazca Lines fit so well with Peru.
+This is precisely why the Nazca Lines fit so well with Peru.
 They connect landscape, history, research, and mystery.
-The desert is silent, but it reveals an astonishing amount.
+The desert is silent, but it reveals astonishingly much.

 Sources

-- UNESCO: Background information on the Líneas de Nasca as an enigmatic work of humanity.
+• UNESCO: Background information on the Nazca Lines as an enigmatic work of humanity.